Simpler Programming Lingo

 For example, take the terms “dependency injection” and “polymorphism”.

-They certainly have meaning.
-However, they go to the opposite extreme.
-They are so verbose that it actually takes extra effort to imagine how they are used.
+They are meaningful, but to an extreme.
+They’re so verbose that it actually takes extra effort to imagine how they are used.

-This technical-sounding jargon might appeal to our egos and sound important, but in the day-to-day task of programming, I don’t think they serve us very well.
+This technical jargon sounds important, and might make us feel smart when say them in front of non-programmers, but in the day-to-day task of programming, I don’t think they serve us very well.

 Writing code requires a huge amount of mental effort and focus.
 When we’re in the zone, we need to juggle a dozen or so concepts in our head at any given time.

-I believe that if we can shrink those concepts by using more concise language (like a kind of compression) we could reduce our cognitive load to make things easier.
+I believe that if we can shrink those concepts by using more concise language (like a kind of compression) we can reduce our cognitive load to make things easier.

 In other words, if we can make our tools more streamlined and ergonomic, the more we can fit in our mental toolbox.